304 North Cardinal St.

 While the majority of development of the Isle of Dogs remained in the central portion, The Madison and this sister site has begun to drive development further east.
 The small 0.3 hectare site sits within the South Quay Masterplan area — an area earmarked for high-rise development within Tower Hamlets — and extensive renovation for the immediate surroundings is likely to continue in the coming years.

 One Thames Quay, 225 Marsh Wall, London, E14 9FW

 In 2018 planning permission for the LBS development was approved on appeal by Tower Hamlets.
 LBS Properties had commission Make Architects to design the tower, and this is the currently accepted proposal.

 October 2018 planning permission was granted for a 48-storey building providing 332 homes, along with 810 square metres of space for community use and 79 square metres of flexible retail/restaurant/community usePlanning Appeal — Tower Hamlets

 In 2020, the 225 Marsh Wall site was bought from LBS by Chalegrove properties.
 Chalegrove are a prolific Isle of Dogs developer, having previously completed popular schemes such as Landmark East and West and currently completing the tallest residential tower in Europe — Landmark Pinnacle.

-The material look of the tower won’t change significantly if the amendment to the plans are accepted or not.
+The material look of the tower wouldn’t change significantly if the amendment to the plans are accepted or not.

-The new proposals have an additional 7-storeys added, to take the tower to the same height as sister tower, The Madison.
+The taller proposals had an additional 7-storeys added, to take the tower to the same height as sister tower, The Madison.